apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 If the weather permits, they'll take you on a little hike up to a stupa located outside the centre, on the road leading to Galu Temple (while maintaining the silence).
 The place if full of prayer flags, which are believed to spread positive energy as they flutter in the wind.
-Monks living in the area often spend several years n retreat, embracing a minimalist lifestyle devoid of modern comforts like hot water or electricity.
+Monks living in the area often spend several years in retreat, embracing a minimalist lifestyle devoid of modern comforts like hot water or electricity.
 You can read more about the schedule on [tushita.info](https://tushita.info/programs/introduction-to-buddhism/typical-introduction-to-buddhism-course-schedule/).